Puck Guide

 Server Setup & Configuration

-This guide was last updated for Build 202
+This guide was last updated for Build B323

 Prerequisites

-• A Debian-based (Debian 12 bookworm) server with SSH access
+• A Debian-based (Debian 13 Trixie) server with SSH access (Debian 12 Bookworm uses the same/similar steps)

 • Root access and preferably a dedicated sudo user